danielhookins/hoodev-nvim/README.md

    - `treesitter.lua` (syntax highlighting)

 4. **Install Plugins**
-   - Open Neovim and run:
+   - Open Neovim and plugins will automatically install via lazy.nvim
+   - You can also manually trigger installation with:
      ```vim
-     :PackerSync
+     :Lazy
      ```
-   - This will automatically install packer.nvim and all defined plugins.
+   - This will open the Lazy.nvim dashboard where you can manage plugins

 ## Language Server Setup